Ran-n/m3di4/media/doc/versions/2.0/index.md

     - [X] Make Add Function for Warehouse
     - [X] Make "info.py" a service.
 - [X] Add a root/original/ur language to the language table.
 (For example American's English ur language would be English and english would not have an ur language.)
+- [X] Made a global type and status tables instead of one for each element.